bramwaas/wordpress-plugin-wsa-simple-google-icalendar-widget/README.md

 These are great, but as soon as you want to make a few adjustments to the styling, that goes beyond changing some colors, they’re useless.

-Because of that NBoehr wrote a very simple widget, that fetches events from a public google calendar and nicely displays them in form of a widget, allowing you to apply all kinds of CSS. https://nl.wordpress.org/plugins/simple-google-calendar-widget/
+Because of that Nico Boehr wrote a very simple widget, that fetches events from a public google calendar and nicely displays them in form of a widget, allowing you to apply all kinds of CSS. https://nl.wordpress.org/plugins/simple-google-calendar-widget/